cloudnativelabs/kube-router/README.md

 - Kube-router is motivated to provide optimized solution for performance.
 Kube-router uses IPVS for service proxy as compared to iptables by Kube-proxy.
 Kube-router uses solutions like ipsets to optimize iptables rules matching while providing ingress firewall for the pods.
 For inter-node pod-to-pod communication, routing rules added by kube-router ensures data path is efficient (one hop for pod-to-pod connectivity) with out overhead of overlays.

-- Kube-router builds on standard Linux technologies, so you can verify the configuration and troubleshoot with Linux networking tools (ipvsadm, ip route, iptables, ipset etc).
+- Kube-router builds on standard Linux technologies, so you can verify the configuration and troubleshoot with standard Linux networking tools (ipvsadm, ip route, iptables, ipset, traceroute, tcpdump etc).

 ## See it in action